httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 be used as a dictionary for future requests for URLs that match the pattern specified in the Use-As-Dictionary response header.

-The Use-As-Dictionary response header is a Structured Field {{RFC8941}}
+The Use-As-Dictionary response header is a Structured Field
-sf-dictionary with values for "match", "ttl", "type" and "hashes".
+{{STRUCTURED-FIELDS}} sf-dictionary with values for "match", "ttl", "type" and "hashes".

 ### match

 The "match" value of the Use-As-Dictionary header is a sf-string value that provides an URL-matching pattern for requests where the dictionary can be used.

-The sf-string is parsed as a URL {{RFC3986}}, and supports absolute URLs as well as relative URLs.
+The sf-string is parsed as a URL {{URL}}, and supports absolute URLs as well as relative URLs.
 When stored, any relative URLs MUST be expanded so that only absolute URL patterns are used for matching against requests.